Vanilla extract

 Vanilla extract is the most common form of vanilla used today.
-Madagascar, Mexican, Tahitian, Indonesian, and Ugandan vanilla beans are the main varieties used today.
+Malagasy, Mexican, Tahitian, Indonesian, and Ugandan vanilla beans are the main varieties used today.
 The term "Bourbon vanilla" refers to the vanilla beans' provenance as being from the Bourbon Islands, most commonly Madagascar but also Mauritius and Réunion.
 The name comes from the period when the island of Réunion was ruled by the Bourbon kings of France and has no relation to Bourbon whiskey.

 Legal definitions

 US regulations

 In the United States, in order for a vanilla extract to be called pure, the U.S. Food and Drug Administration requires that the solution contain a minimum of 35% alcohol and 100g of vanilla beans per litre (13.35 ounces per gallon).
 Double and triple strength (up to 20-fold) vanilla extracts are also available, although these are primarily used for manufacturing and food service purposes where the amount of liquid in a recipe needs to be carefully monitored.

 Natural vanilla flavoring is derived from vanilla beans with little to no alcohol.
 The maximum amount of alcohol that is usually present is only 2–3%.
 Therefore, by FDA regulations it cannot be called an extract.